|Jiufen, as seen from CiaoCuKeng Ancient Footpath Trail|

 A faster and more pleasant route is to take the green MRT line (or the conventional train) to Songshan Station, the terminal station, or the regular Taiwan Railways Administration train (the conventional train, not the High Speed Rail) to Songshan Train Station.
 Take the main Songshan Station exit and the bus bay is across the road, or take MRT Songshan Station Exit 4, turn right as you exit, carefully cross the pedestrian crossing and the bus leaves from the bus bay across the bus depot.
 However, at busy times (such as weekends) the buses often fill up leaving Zhongxiao Fuxing, leaving passengers taking this "shortcut" waiting for a seat outside Songshan Station.
 If you find yourself in this situation, instead of taking the MRT back to Zhongxiao Fuxing Station take the conventional train from Songshan Station to Keelung Station (see below) as these buses don't come from Taipei so are more likely to have seats available.

 Train and Bus (0:45 -1:15, 55-80NT)Alternatively, take the train to Riufang Station.
 Any northbound train NOT bound for Keelung except the Taroko Express should stop there, and it's covered by the Easycard (so it's possible to jump on any train, without a seat reservation) but if in doubt buy a ticket on a specific train (and you may also get a seat).
 From there take bus 788 (slower, less frequent) or 1062 (faster, less frequent) to Jiufen.
+To reach the bus stop, walk out Riufang Station and turn left, and then follow the signs (or Google Maps).
+As always, ignore the taxi touts.

 From KeelungKeelung used to be a typical ugly port city, but much effort has gone in in recent years to clean it up, and it's now quite pleasant to explore (post coming soon).
 The reach Jiufen from Keelung take bus 788 from Keelung Station.
 It takes a little over an hour (in good traffic) and costs 30NT.